Pappulab/material_properties/trajectories/README.md

 # Overview

-This directory contains the zipfile `trajectory_files.zip` which in turn contains the following LAMMPS trajectories.
+This directory contains the zipfile `trajectory_files.zip` which in turn contains the following LaSSI trajectories in LAMMPS ASCII dump format.

 1. WT_traj_T53_1.lammpstrj